UP: Eight dead as bus hits water tanker on Agra-Lucknow Expressway | Business

 - India

-Eight people were killed and a dozen others were injured when a bus they were travelling in overturned after colliding with a water tanker which was irrigating plants on the Agra-Lucknow Expressway here on Friday, police said.
+Eight people died and 19 were injured when their bus overturned after colliding with a water tanker irrigating plants along the Agra-Lucknow Expressway here on Friday, police said.

-Prime Minister Narendra Modi condoled the loss of lives in the Kannauj accident and announced an ex gratia of Rs 2 lakh from the PMNRF for the families of the deceased and Rs 50,000 for the injured.
+Prime Minister Narendra Modi condoled the loss of lives in the incident and announced an ex gratia of Rs 2 lakh from the PMNRF for the families of the deceased and Rs 50,000 for the injured.

-The accident occurred around 2 pm in the Sakrawa area when the private sleeper bus was on its way from Lucknow to Delhi, according to the police.
+The accident occurred around 2 pm in the Sakrawa area here when the bus was on its way to Delhi from Lucknow, Kannauj Superintendent of Police Amit Kumar Anand said.

-''Eight passengers lost their lives in the accident, and around a dozen injured passengers are receiving treatment at the Saifai Medical College in Etawah district ,'' said Kannauj Superintendent of Police Amit Kumar Anand.
+''Eight passengers died in the accident and over a dozen injured passengers are receiving treatment at the Saifai Medical College near Etawah district,'' he said.

-The passengers who escaped unhurt were sent to their destinations in another bus, he added.
+The passengers who were not injured have been sent to their destinations in another bus, he added.

-State Minister for Jal Shakti, Swatantra Dev Singh, who was passing by at the time of the accident, stopped his convoy to assist in rescuing the injured and ensuring their transportation to the hospital.
+Police also said that 19 passengers were injured.
+State Minister for Jal Shakti Swatantra Dev Singh, who was passing by at the time of the accident, stopped his convoy to help rescue the injured and ensure their transportation to the hospital.

+''It's an unfortunate incident.
+We need to be more careful on roads and adhere to traffic rules and safety measures,'' he added.

-Citing his interaction with the injured passengers, the minister said the bus driver appeared to be drowsy, which may have led to the crash.
+Citing his interaction with the injured passengers, the minister said the bus driver was apparently drowsy and that may have led to the accident.

+Prime Minister Modi, in a post on X, said, ''Saddened by the loss of lives in the bus accident in Kannauj, Uttar Pradesh.
+May the injured recover soon.
+The local administration is assisting those affected.
+An ex-gratia of Rs 2 lakh from PMNRF will be given to the next of kin of each deceased, and the injured will receive Rs 50,000.''
+Samajwadi Party president and Kannauj Lok Sabha MP Akhilesh Yadav expressed grief over the loss of lives and described the fatal bus accident as ''extremely sad''.
+He also held the BJP government responsible for such accidents.

+''Just a few days ago, considering the issue of 'road safety' serious, I said on the basis of my experience that in the absence of proper maintenance, travelling cannot be fast and safe.
+The BJP government has animosity towards the roads built by the previous government and deliberately neglects them for which the common people have to pay the price with their lives,'' he posted on X.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)